 Okay, maybe 99.44% - they don't wear a bandana like they're social distancing at Walmart, they wear an actual mask that happens to resemble a skull.
 It has a metal "face" and dark goggles covering the eyes, fully concealing their identity.
 Guess Marvel didn't want it revealed too soon that the character is being played by Daniel Day Lewis.

 Tasky's armor is exactly what we asked for: a suit of tactical battle armor that just so happens to be blue and orange.
 If the

 The figure moves like any Marvel Legend, with swivel/hinge ankles, double-hinged knees, swivel thighs, balljointed hips, a swivel waist, hinged chest, swivel/hinge wrists, double-hinged elbows, swivel biceps, swivel/hinge shoulders, a hinged neck, and a balljointed head.
-The hood is attached to the head, so it will move around as you pose him, and the lower edge isn't attached to anything - it also sits a little too high to convincingly disappear "behind" the collar.
-Still, he's got enough articulation to imitate whatever hero you want.
+The hood is attached to the head, so it will move around as you pose them, and the lower edge isn't attached to anything - it also sits a little too high to convincingly disappear "behind" the collar.
+Still, they've got enough articulation to imitate whatever hero you want.
 And enough accessories, too!

 Taskmaster doesn't include a piece of this series'

 Taskmaster's movie costume looks pretty cool.
 It's clearly got its roots in the comicbook look, even more than the Ultimate Spider-Man design does!
-Hopefully Black Widow is the rare MCU movie where the villain doesn't die, so he can come back and be a recurring thorn in the side of heroes in the future.
+Hopefully Black Widow is the rare MCU movie where the villain doesn't die, so they can come back and be a recurring thorn in the side of heroes in the future.